 - Pink Cowboy: A new outfit in the Korner Klub parking lot that supports breast-cancer research and offers tubes for rent.

-- Owenhouse Ace Hardware: Ace sells tubes at a reasonable price and will fill up your exsisting tube for $2.
+- Owenhouse Ace Hardware: Ace sells tubes at a reasonable price and will fill up your exsisting tube.

 - Big-Box Stores: Walmart, K-Mart, and Target all have tubes at good prices.